-- Compacting the fly ash after placement.
+Compacting the fly ash after placement.
 Compaction was achieved by making a pass over spread materials with a haul truck.
-The fly ash formed a crust that helps to prevent re-entrainment of fly ash from the wind. - Operating a water truck and/or watering pivot over recently placed fly ash, except during freezing conditions. - Using a water truck to apply water over recently placed bottom ash, as necessary. - Reducing or halting operations during high winds. - Placing fly ash that was not moisture conditioned only if conditions were favorable and the method of transport required it, such as unloading vacuum trucks. - Water was applied or other similar provisions were made to control fugitive dust during placement of dry fly ash.
+The fly ash formed a crust that helps to prevent re-entrainment of fly ash from the wind.

+- Operating a water truck and/or watering pivot over recently placed fly ash, except during freezing conditions. - Using a water truck to apply water over recently placed bottom ash, as necessary. - Reducing or halting operations during high winds. - Placing fly ash that was not moisture conditioned only if conditions were favorable and the method of transport required it, such as unloading vacuum trucks. - Applying water or making other similar provisions to control fugitive dust during placement of dry fly ash.